Snowmelt leads to heavy flooding from Southwest to Rockies – KION546

 In Flagstaff, Arizona, neighbors on one street have been working side by side since Tuesday with shovels to stave off floodwaters from their homes.

-Three creek-retention basins installed last year helped initially, city emergency officials said.
-But water has engulfed the shoulder of a local highway, and roads and sidewalks are closed.
-Even sections of urban trails are submerged.
+Three creek-retention basins installed last year helped better navigate water that rushed down from burned mountains above the city, officials said.
+Still, water engulfed the shoulder of a local highway, and several roads and sidewalks were closed this week as the weather warmed and snow melted, making its way into neighborhoods.
+Sections of urban trails also were submerged.

-Officials are calling it an unprecedented amount of water, something that was impossible to plan for.
+Residents in an area between Jemez Pueblo and Jemez Springs that regularly floods in the summer rainy season were collecting sandbags as a precaution.
+A local police chief estimated a dozen homes and other structures along the river could be at risk of being inundated with water.

-The deluge of water also led to spillover from a wastewater treatment plant, which was contributing to a rise in the Jemez River.
-The U.S. Forest Service is cautioning the public not to go fishing or drinking water south of the plant.
+The deluge also led to spillover from a wastewater treatment plant, which was contributing recycled water into the Jemez River.
+The U.S. Forest Service advised people not to fish in the river or drink water south of the plant.

 In Salt Lake City, Mayor Erin Mendenhall signed an emergency order late Wednesday aimed at helping residents whose homes were threatened by flooding in the southeastern part of the city.
 Rapidly melting snow in the nearby mountains sent water coursing through a creek in the neighborhood, prompting the voluntary evacuation of about 100 homes.